MoviePy in 10 Minutes: Creating a Trailer from “Big Buck Bunny”#

 Step 6: Timing the clips#

 To fix that, we need to specify when a clip should start and stop in the final clip.
-So, let’s start by indicating when each clip must start and end with the appropriate with_* methods.
+So, let’s start by indicating when each clip must start and end using the appropriate with_* methods.

 ################